Pakistani police surround Imran Khan's home, say former leader is hiding suspects during recent riots - ExBulletin

 Military trials in Pakistan are usually held behind closed doors, depriving civilians of some of their fundamental rights, including the right to hire a lawyer of their choice.

-The Supreme Court later ordered Mr Khan’s release and criticized the manner in which he was arrested.

-At least five people died in the violence after Imran Khan’s arrest.
-(Muhammad Sajjad/AP)

-On Wednesday, a high court in Islamabad extended Mr Khan’s bail and protection from arrest until the end of the month.
-However, his legal team fears he may be arrested for old cases.
+On Wednesday, a supreme court in Islamabad extended Khan’s bail and protection from arrest until the end of the month.
+However, his legal team fears he could be arrested in old cases.

-Mr Khan, 70, was ousted by a no-confidence vote in parliament last year.
-He is currently facing more than 100 cases, mostly for incitement to violence, threats against officials and defying a ban on gatherings.
-He is also facing a transplant case with his wife.

-In recent days, Prime Minister Shahbaz Sharif’s government has accused Mr Khan of harboring suspects linked to last week’s attacks.

-Mr Khan, meanwhile, alleged that some of his supporters were being tortured in police custody and demanded the immediate release of the detainees.
-He provided no evidence to support these claims.

-In a speech on Wednesday, Mr Khan said he had never encouraged his supporters to engage in violence.
-He claimed the attacks on military installations were orchestrated by unknown elements as part of an alleged plot to pit his party against the army, but did not provide evidence.
+In a speech on Wednesday, Khan said he never encouraged his supporters to engage in violence.
+He claimed the attacks on military installations were orchestrated by unknown elements – as part of an alleged plot to pit his party against the military, but did not provide evidence.

 |